 How to Take Care of a Foxtail Fern

 Plant the outdoor foxtail fern in a lightly shaded area, particularly avoiding hot afternoon sun in the hottest zones.
 The potted specimen outside can take gentle morning sun with light shade for the rest of the day.
 Indoors, locate the foxtail in bright light and even direct morning sun in winter.
 Provide humidity to plants growing indoors.

-Allow the top three inches of soil to dry out between waterings.
+Allow the top 3 inches (8 cm.) of soil to dry out between waterings.
 The foxtail, also called ponytail fern or emerald fern, benefits from immersion for thorough watering.

 Prune back yellowing stems on the plant as needed for a tidy appearance and to encourage new growth.

 The ripe red berries on foxtail ferns after flowering contain seeds to propagate for more of the lovely plants.
-You can also divide foxtail fern plants in spring, making sure the tuberous root system is entirely covered with a well draining soil.
+You can also divide foxtail fern plants in spring, making sure the tuberous root system is entirely covered with well-draining soil.
 Tubers may grow through the top of the soil on plants that are overcrowded in the pot.

 Uses for Foxtail Fern Plants

 Take advantage of this attractive plant for many of your gardening needs.
 Bottlebrush-like plumes of foxtail fern plants are versatile; useful in the perennial border alongside other flowering plants, in outdoor containers, and as houseplants for winter months.

 Foxtail ferns have a moderate salt tolerance, so include them in your seaside plantings when a finely textured plant is desired in USDA Zones 9-11.
 In colder zones, grow the plant as an annual or in a container to bring inside for the winter.

 Foxtail plumes are also useful as greenery in cut flower arrangements, lasting for two to three weeks before the foliage yellows.